chaotic-society/theoretica-tutorials/algebra/distance.md

 # Tutorial: distance.h

-Distances and norms of generic vectors, with real or complex elements.
+Distances and norms of generic vectors, with or complex elements.
 The element type of the vectors needs to have a function `abs()` which returns a real number.
 All these methods use the `algebra` namespace.

 ## Norms

-The $\mathcal{l}^p$ norm of a N-dimensional real vector `v`:
+The $\mathcal{l}^p$ norm of a N-dimensional vector `v`:

 ```math
 x = \left( \sum_{i=1}^{n} |v_i|^p \right)^{\frac{1}{p}}